 Hardware Resources|Disks|<mount_point>|Avg Write Time (ms)

-Before installing, review the installation notes: Install the Standalone Machine Agent.
+Before installing, see Install the Machine Agent

 Install all available Windows updates.

-- Download and unzip the Windows ZIP bundle: Extract the contents to the agent installation directory, <machine_agent_home>.
+- Download and unzip the Windows ZIP bundle.
+Extract the contents to the agent installation directory <machine_agent_home>.

-See Plan the Machine Agent Configuration.
+See Plan the Machine Agent Configuration

 - (Required for Multi-Tenant Mode or SaaS installations) Configure the Agent Account Information.
-See Controller Accounts (Multi-Tenancy).
+See Controller Accounts (Multi-Tenancy)

-- Start the agent.
-If no -D options are needed on the command line, you can execute the .vbs scripts below by double-clicking on them in Windows Explorer.
+-Doptions are required on the command line, you can run the following .vbs scripts by selecting them from Windows Explorer.

-Usage parameters for
+The usage parameters for